 Overview: The restorative auxiliary examination is based on clinical simulated patient treatment, with an evaluation of specific clinical skills as well as the candidate's compliance with professional standards during treatment.
-The simulation experience includes similar criteria and processes as a patient-based exam with the manikin being treated as a live patient.
+The simulation experience includes similar criteria and processes as a patient-based exam with the manikin being treated as a patient.
+Ninety (90) minutes is permitted for the clinical examination.

 Correct patient/operator position must be maintained while operating.
-Throughout the manikin procedures, the treatment process will be observed by the CRDTS Proctor and evaluated as if the manikin were a live patient.
+Throughout the manikin procedures, the treatment process will be observed by the CRDTS Proctor and evaluated as if the manikin were a patient.
 With the exception of having the manikin wear protective eyewear, the manikin is subject to the same treatment standards as any patient.
 The facial shroud may not be displaced other than with those retraction methods which would be reasonable for a patient's facial tissue.